Owner Profile: Greg Robertson

 Author: Janel Brubaker

 After the transition into R&W, Mr. Robertson continued expanding his skills.
 Because of this, he progressed from being a junior designer to becoming a senior designer and project manager working primarily on cell sites.
 He spent years managing projects and building client lists.
-As a result, after several years, he was asked by Mark Wirfs, one of the founders of R&W, if he would become a partner.
+And as a result, after several years, he was asked by Mark Wirfs, one of the founders of R&W, if he would become a partner.
 Mr. Robertson’s devotion to both the clients and the company proved his reliability, trustworthiness, and commitment.
-These are only a few of the qualities that makes him an exceptional leader in our company.
+These are only a few of the qualities that make him an exceptional leader in our company.

 Mr. Robertson has worked on various types of projects, but cell sites are his favorite.
 “I love the trips,” he said, “There are so many diverse locations for cell sites.
 We build them on mountain tops and I get to look out for miles at the different landscapes.
 It’s beautiful.”
-Mr. Robertson has travelled to many places for work on such projects.
+Because of this, Mr. Robertson has travelled to many places for work on such projects.
 Some have been in National Parks.
 One project was done at Crater Lake National Park.
 He said of the experience, “I felt guilty that I was being paid to go there!”
-His favorite project locations have been on the coast, at Timberline Lodge, and other mountain ranges.
+And his favorite project locations have been on the coast, at Timberline Lodge, and other mountain ranges.

 In his downtime, Mr. Robertson loves spending time with his family.
 He has four children and 21 grandchildren.
-All of them live relatively close by, so every summer, he and his wife take their grandchildren camping in groups of two.
+All of them live close by, so every summer, he and his wife take their grandchildren camping in groups of two.
 A favorite camping site of theirs is at the coast near Nehalem Bay.
 There, they ride bikes, have a campfire, and make s’mores.
 Mr. Robertson also enjoys taking photographs of wildflowers and waterfalls with his wife.
 “It’s another way to enjoy the outdoors,” he said.

 R&W appreciates all that Mr. Robertson has done for us.
 We’re lucky to have him on our team!